irshadaj/songshare/sandwich/README.md

 **Bonus points:** Use PostgreSQL for the database instead of SQLite.
 See section below on [*Enabling PostgreSQL Support*](#enabling-postgresql-support).

+### Part 5 - API
+This site's search capabilities aren't very useful.
+I want to be able to search restaurants by menu item.
+We've got developers working on the interface, but we need someone to update the Locu API client library.
+Take a look at the [Locu docs](https://dev.locu.com/documentation/#venue-search-api) and update `Locu::Client#search_venues` to support searching by menu items.

+You'll quickly notice that the documentation on Locu's site isn't accurate, as menu item searching isn't supported as described.
+Fortunately, I've got a [proxy](https://git.enova.com/dkotowski/locu-proxy) that should do the work for us.

 ## Resources
 * Capybara
   - [Capybara Github](https://github.com/jnicklas/capybara)